Higher Symplectic Capacities and the Stabilized Embedding Problem for Integral Ellipsoids: Optimal embeddings

 Indeed, the argument for \cite[Thm.
 2.1]{dcg} implies that both \eqref{eqn:needed} and \eqref{eqn:need} are equivalent to ball packing problems of the $P(1,b)$, where in the first case, the size of the balls is given by the weight sequence defined in \cite[\S 2]{dcg} for $(a_0-1)/2 + b$, and in the second case the size of the balls is given by the union of the weight sequence for $b$ and for $(a_0-1)/2$.
 Since $(a_0-1)/2$ is an integer, the first $(a_0-1)/2$ of the weights for $(a_0-1)/2 + b$ will be $1$, so \eqref{eqn:needed} and \eqref{eqn:need} are equivalent to the same ball packing problem.

 We know that $a_0 \le 2b+1$, hence

 We can therefore find an embedding as in \eqref{eqn:need} as follows.
 We think of the moment image of $P(1,b)$ as a union of two triangles, joined along the diagonal that does not contain the origin.
 The triangle with legs on the axes contains an $E(1,b)$ factor by inclusion.
 As for the other triangle, it is affine equivalent to the first, via multiplication by $-I_2$, where $I_2$ is the two-by-two identity matrix.
 Hence, by the Traynor trick, see for example \cite{traynor} and \cite[Lem.
-1.8]{cgetal} it also contains a copy of an $E(1,b)$; the interiors of these two $E(1,b)$ are disjoint.
+1.8]{cgetal}, it also contains a copy of an $\op{int}(E(1,b))$, disjoint from the interior of the first $E(1,b)$.
 Now, by \eqref{eqn:bound} this latter $\op{int}(E(1,b))$ contains a copy of $\op{int}\left(E(1,(a_0-1)/2)\right).$ \end{proof}

 We can now prove the proposition.
 We first prove the second bullet point.
 By Lemma~\ref{lem:nice}, we know that $c^N_{b,poly} \le 1$, for $a$ in the given range.
 However, by Gromov's non-squeezing theorem, we also know that $c^N_{b,poly} \ge 1$, for $a$ in this range.
-As for the rest of the first bullet point, this follows from the subscaling property of $c^N_{b,poly}$, as in the proof of Corollary~\ref{cor:main} above, given the lower bound on $c^{N}_{b,poly}(a_0)$ coming from Theorem~\ref{thm:main2}.
+As for the rest of the second bullet point, this follows from the subscaling property of $c^N_{b,poly}$, as in the proof of Corollary~\ref{cor:main} above, given the lower bound on $c^{N}_{b,poly}(a_0)$ coming from Theorem~\ref{thm:main}.

 We now prove the first bullet point.
 The result for $1 \le a \le b$ follows because inclusion gives an embedding for $a$ in this range, which is optimal by Gromov's nonsqueezing theorem.
-Similarly, for $b \le a \le b+1$, scaling gives an embedding as in the subscaling property, which is optimal by the second Ekeland-Hofer capacity, see eg \cite[\S 2.3.1, \S 4.1.1]{q} for the relevant formula.
+Similarly, for $b \le a \le \lfloor b \rfloor+1$, scaling gives an embedding as in the subscaling property, which is optimal by the $(\lfloor b \rfloor+1)^{st}$ Ekeland-Hofer capacity, see eg \cite[\S 2.3.1, \S 4.1.1]{q} for the relevant formula.

 \end{proof}